Neeraj-x0/gestureControl/Readme.md

 # Gesture-Controlled Device System

+## Dataset Availability

+The dataset utilized for training the gesture recognition model is accessible at the following link: [Gesture Detection Dataset](https://huggingface.co/datasets/neerajx0/gesture_detection)

 ## Project Objective

 This initiative aims to design a state-of-the-art **gesture-controlled device system** by leveraging **machine learning** and **hand tracking** technologies.
 The project seeks to enable seamless and intuitive interaction with **holographic interfaces**, offering users a futuristic experience reminiscent of sci-fi films.